brreg/br-contrast/README.md

 This projects loops through the `brColors` array in `./data/colors.ts`, so make sure the colors you add are added there.

-If you want to change the allowed values for APCA Lc, you can do it in `./data/apcaTable.ts`
+If you want to change the allowed values for APCA Lc or WCAG, you can do it in `./data/apcaTable.ts` or `./data/wcagTable.ts`